ur-technology/go-ur/Godeps/_workspace/src/github.com/robertkrimen/otto/README.markdown

 ### Regular Expression Incompatibility

-Go translates JavaScript-style regular expressions into something that is "regexp" compatible via `parser.TransformRegExp`.
+Go translates JavaScript-style regular expressions into somuring that is "regexp" compatible via `parser.TransformRegExp`.
 Unfortunately, RegExp requires backtracking for some patterns, and backtracking is not supported by the standard Go engine: https://code.google.com/p/re2/wiki/Syntax